SurendraK11/CachingObject/README.md

 # CachingImage

-Avoid issue for cached images in NSCache being evicted when app goes into background”
+Used NSDiscardableContent for not to evict cached image from NSCache when app goes into background